slclub/glog/README.md

 ### Summary

 Log plug-ins that can be customized appropriately.
-Support concurrent logging.We used the ring queue and sync.Pool .
-We use queue instead of lock write security.
+Support concurrent logging.We used the ring queue and sync.Pool . and use queue instead of lock(sync.Mutex) write security.
 Easy to use.
+Customized.
+Log files can be customized by size and date.
+Both supported.

 ### Install